Office Rookies Who Ask for the World

 “I Don’t Know What I Want…” is a hands-on workbook, filled with a variety of career assessments and personality quizzes.
 It’s also a guide for navigating every stage of your career, offering a step-by-step program to help you find the right job and implement a positive career change.
 The process of going through the exercises is very introspective and will give you a greater understanding of who you are and what you want from a profession.
 And of course, working with a coach can help you decipher your results and translate them into a new career direction, with a solid plan for how to get there. is one of very few career change books that I recommend over and over again to clients.
 If you are considering a career change or have been out of the job search process for awhile, you’ll find valuable tips, assessments, and case studies to guide you.

 Recently I interviewed Julie Jansen.
 I wanted to learn more about the newest edition of the book and get her perspective on some of the mistakes people make when they choose a career.

 Q: What inspired you to write I Don’t Know What I Want, But I Know It’s Not This?

-I wrote the first edition in 2002 and it was published in 2003 during the dot.com era.
+I wrote the first edition in 2002, and it was published in 2003 during the dot.com era.
 This was a time where money was flowing in the economy and people started feeling like they could do something different work-wise, but they didn’t know how to approach the process.
 I updated the book again in 2010 during the end of the Great Recession when there was no hiring and people felt stuck.
-Now in 2016 nearly every company is hiring, Millennials are reinventing workplace values, and the hiring landscape is very complicated.
+Then in 2016 nearly every company was hiring, millennials were reinventing workplace values, and the hiring landscape was very complicated.
 So people need as much guidance as ever to help them realize gratification in their work.